New U.S. Land Port of Entry Madawaska, Maine

 - The 2009 project was re-evaluated in 2011 and replaced by a Port Refresh Project.

-- The GSA project team is in the process of awarding a Phase 2 Feasibility Study, Pre-Design, and Bridging Contract Documents contract for a Design Build Bridging delivery method.
+- The GSA project team awarded a Phase 2 Feasibility Study, Pre-Design, and Bridging Contract Documents contract for a Design Build Bridging delivery method in April 2018.

-- Phase 2 Feasibility Study and Supplemental NEPA Actions: Present to Late 2018
+- Phase 2 Feasibility Study and Supplemental NEPA Actions: April 2018 - Winter 2020

 COST AND FUNDING STATUS